-Textile chemists and home launderers know that there are many things that can effect whether fabrics retain their color or fade or bleed easily.
+Textile chemists and home launderers know that there are many things that can affect whether fabrics retain their color or fade or bleed easily.

-- Is the fabric colored with natural dye or synthetic dye?
+- Is the fabric colored with a natural dye or synthetic dye?

 - What is the fiber content of the fabric?